 How do I arrange reducing payments on account?

-If your income will reduce in the following tax year you will need to consider, how do I reduce my payments on account.
-As mentioned, under the HMRC SA system, it is possible to reduce payments on account (HMRC) for the following tax year.
+If your income will reduce in the following tax year you’ll need to consider, how do I reduce my payments on account.
+As mentioned, under the HMRC SA system, it’s possible to make a claim to reduce payments on account (HMRC) for the following tax year.
 When we consider how to reduce payments on account (HMRC), you can apply for this via your Self Assessment account on the HMRC website online.
 You can also inform HMRC of this on your contractor tax return.
-However, you should only go about reducing payments on account, if you are reasonably sure your taxable income will decrease in the next tax year.
+However, you should only go about reducing payments on account, if you’re reasonably sure your taxable income will decrease in the next tax year.

 When can you reduce your payments on account?

 When you know what your HMRC POA will be for the following year, you might think about reducing these.
 It could also be tempting to do this without making the appropriate considerations.
 If you reduce POA, you reduce your tax burden.
-Please consider this carefully first of all, though.
-If you reduce your payments in the future and it turns out they are too low, this would create an issue as you will have underpaid tax.
+Please consider this carefully first though.
+If you reduce your payments in the future and it turns out they’re too low, this will create an issue as you’ll have underpaid tax.
 HMRC will also charge interest if you pay HMRC Self Assessment tax POA late.

 If required, your accountant will be able to apply to reduce your POA.
-HMRC will issue a refund if you do not reduce your POA and your tax liability for the following year is lower than the current year.
+HMRC will issue a refund if you don’t reduce your POA and your tax liability for the following year is lower than the current year.

 How to pay HMRC Self Assessment

 When you come to making payment of your Self Assessment payments on account or your balancing liability or indeed any other tax underpayment, you can: